Industry-Scale Orchestrated Federated Learning for Drug Discovery: MELLODDY Use Case

-\textbf{Mitigations.} In general, there are legal, organisational, and technical controls.
+In general, there are legal, organisational, and technical controls.
 Here, we focus only on technical measures.
 A handful of technical mitigation techniques have been proposed against membership inference attacks such as regularization and hyperparameter tuning \cite{yeom_privacy_2017}.
 Differential Privacy \cite{pejo2022guide} can also be applied to provide provable privacy guarantees but comes with unacceptable accuracy degradation in our case \cite{pejo2022collaborative}.
 Besides these, secure aggregation \cite{AcsC11,bonawitz_practical_2017} is a widely used technical control to prevent access to the individual model update while preserving the functionality of the aggregation protocol.
 In other words, only the pharmaceutical companies learn the aggregated model, and the server performs aggregation without learning anything about the assets.
 Although a malicious participant can still learn that one of the parties used a specific training sample by launching a membership attack on the aggregated model update or the output of the trunk, it cannot attribute this membership information to any specific party as long as all of them participate in every single round.

 Nonetheless, parties may join or leave during training, thus, via a successful membership test on the aggregated model update or the output of the trunk model, the attacker can attribute a training sample to the leaving/joining party.
-For example, if the membership test starts to succeed upon the arrival of a new party, then the party is likely to have the tested sample in its training data.
 This is a differentiation attack that takes advantage of the change in the coalition.
 Note that this can be mitigated via legal controls, e.g. by allowing the join of leave of parties only in groups.
 Altogether, secure aggregation coupled with legal controls mitigate most inference attacks without the degradation of model quality such that the remaining risks become acceptable \cite{pejo2022collaborative}.